ruuffian/microservice-architecture-4360/blogs/blog1.md

 or applications to quickly adapt to changing business needs or environments.
 It makes sense that the most popular MSA products in the world are those that operate on either enormous global scale (Amazon, Netflix) or work in industries that are constantly adapting to consumer needs (Pivotal, Microsoft).
-Those things are not exclusive either.
+These products are not exclusively global or adapting to changing markets.
 I think that at least a proficiency will be almost a requirement for anyone working with large company infrastructure.
 It will likely be that global services and enterprises alike will be transitioning to MSA to support their scalability and agility requirements, meaning